StrangeBeeCorp/docs/docs/thehive/setup/installation/upgrade-from-5.x.md

 ## Upgrade instructions

-TheHive 5.0, 5.1 and 5.2.x are hosted in distinct package repositories.
+TheHive 5.x deliverables are hosted in distinct package repositories.
 In order to upgrade to version 5.2.x, you need to edit your repository configuration as described below.
 Docker images have specific version 5.2 tags.

 === "DEB"